 I used to think my modest house took on its beauty only by candlelight.
 But that was before I had a new front door installed with a half-moon transom built into the top.
-Every morning this past week, as I descended the stairs, I noticed a spring pastoral scene framed in that window, as pretty as if it had been stolen from a colorful illustrated bible.
+Every morning this past week, as I descended the stairs, I noticed a brief pastoral scene framed in that window, as pretty as if it had been stolen from a colorful illustrated bible.
 The window is also responsible for shedding a tender shaft of light on my living room floor that greets me each day as I pad across it to reach my coffee cup.

 I've lived in my home almost twenty years now, so it is too steeped in memories to be seen in a detached way.
 But I do take it for granted sometimes.
-And since I've only just begun to appreciate spring as the lovely season it is, I always thought my house made its grand entrance on Christmas Eve when my tree shines bright along with the myriad of white votives I scatter across the bookshelves.
-Not so anymore...
+And since I've only just begun to appreciate spring as the lovely season it is, I always thought my house made its grand entrance on Christmas Eve when my tree shines bright along with the white votives I scatter across the bookshelves.
+Not anymore...

 As well as the new light in the morning, I realize I am truly indebted to the frieze of trees that shelter the front of my house and help keep things quiet around here.
 Those elms are not yet in leaf but a coppery aura tell me that they will be green soon.
 I learned about that from an old farmer once.
-The birches are still blurred with a hazy pistachio-green foliage along with a lot of other unnamed plants and bushes.
-I don't have a green thumb but I have always admired what gardeners choose to plant for maximum spring color.
+The birches are still blurred with a hazy pistachio-green foliage along with a lot of unnamed plants and bushes.
+I don't have a green thumb but I have admire what gardeners choose to plant for maximum spring color.

 Something as simple as a newly installed window has caught me off guard and made me want to head outdoors for walks.
-But not for exercise - I only want to scavenge for presents for the house.
+But not for exercise - I want to scavenge for presents for the house.
 I clipped a communal bush for forsythia branches but now they have passed.
 Next will be my mother's lilac which I will pilfer for both us.

 Saturday, April 15, 2017